Xaxis/jquery.php/README.md

 ## FEATURES:
 * Access to PHP core & user defined functions as JavaScript methods
 * Dynamic JSON pseudo code to PHP translation
-* Execution of PHP strings within JavaScript
+* Execution of arbitrary PHP strings within JavaScript
 * Chaining of PHP functions as JavaScript methods
-* Performance testing functionality
+* Caching support to leverage multiple function requests
 * Security procedures to block unintended PHP usage from the client
-* Client side caching support for multiple function requests
-* Whitelist/Blacklist operations modes for PHP function calls
-* Wide range of design patterns for calling and using PHP functions
+* Wide range of design patterns for using PHP directly in JavaScript
 * Great flexibility while working with returned results and the DOM
 * Automatic type conversion of returned results into JavaScript types
+* Performance and bench testing functionality to calculate latency

 ## EXAMPLES: